AaryThasal/Organizo/README.md

 - Update task status (To-Do, In Progress, Completed, On Hold)
 - View all assigned tasks in one place

-### 🔔 Real-Time Updates
-- Notification system for task assignments and status changes
-- Auto-refresh on page focus
-- Silent polling for approval status

 ---

 ## 🛠️ Tech Stack